lucasfsilva2310/lucasfsilva2310/README.md

 ---

-<p>Coding is more than a job, it’s a passion.
-I love building things that make my life easier, help others, and are just plain fun.
+<p>I love building things that have a meaningful impact, to make my life easier, help others, and/or are just plain fun.
 Especially games.</p>

 ---